operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 Here we are choosing Prometheus as datasourse.

-Step 9:Execute below command to create instance of Grafana datasource:
+Step 9: Execute below command to create instance of Grafana datasource:

 ```execute